 This is the perfect brownie recipe and tastes better from scratch.
 Use just one mixing bowl and a wooden spoon.
 You will love these delicious, moist, fudgy brownies!

-We love homemade brownies, especially this chocolate brownie recipe from Grandma's recipe box.
+We love homemade brownies, especially this easy brownie recipe from Grandma's recipe box.
 Every time I take a bite it takes me right back to my childhood.
 I've enjoyed these for years as a kid and now make them regularly at home.
 These are the best brownies from scratch!

 Best Brownie Recipe

+I love these more than boxed brownie mix.
 Three reasons why we think this is the best brownie recipe:

 - This brownie recipe is made completely from scratch.
 No weird ingredients or preservatives that you find in a box mix.